Cat-Computing-Universe/PyLab/README.md

 * More, see the [Front Page](https://cat-computing-universe.github.io/PyLab/)

 ## Acknowledgments
-PyLab is powered by PyScript, a project powered by Scientific Computation leader Anaconda
+PyLab is powered by PyScript, a project lead by Scientific Computation leader Anaconda

+PyLab GPU is based on GPU.js, a project lead by [GPU Rocks](https://gpu.rocks/#/)

 ![](imgs/pyscript.png)